-In order to protect the health of CDC/ATSDR employees and staff, all CDC staff must self-screen for symptoms or other risk factors of COVID-19 daily, using CDC’s COVID-19 screening tool on their mobile device or on a paper form at designated locations at facility entrances, prior to admittance to CDC facilities.
-Staff must use the tool to provide confirmation to the designated CDC representative that they are approved for access before being granted access to CDC facilities.
+In order to protect the health and wellbeing of all employees and staff, each employee must self-screen for symptoms or other risk factors of COVID-19 daily, using this COVID-19 screening tool on their mobile device on their computer.

 - Have you experienced any of the following symptoms in the past 48 hours: fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea?